Sv443/Userscript.ts/README.md

 <h1><img alt="icon" src="./assets/icon.png"><br>Userscript.ts</h1>

-Typescript ESM template for making [userscripts](https://en.wikipedia.org/wiki/Userscript) that supports importing, parsing and minifying HTML, CSS, Markdown and misc. files directly in code, packing it all up with webpack and applying custom injections for the userscript header and more.
+Typescript ESM template for making [userscripts](https://en.wikipedia.org/wiki/Userscript) that supports importing and parsing HTML, CSS, Markdown and misc. files directly in code, packing it all up with webpack and applying custom injections for the userscript header and more.
 It also offers ESLint to lint and auto-fix the code and GitHub Actions with ESLint to lint the code in pull requests and CodeQL to check it for vulnerabilities on every push.

 Like this template?
 Please consider [supporting the development ❤️](https://github.com/sponsors/Sv443)